The Twittersphere and social media gossip has been full of anger at comments made by Paul Hollywood in a recent interview that,

 We all know that the rows of loaves on our supermarket shelves are now so perfect, so well risen, so stuffed full of yeast, fillers, with vitamins added back in and long shelf lives.
 When what people should really be eating is proper, healthy bread cooked fresh with minimal ingredients.
 Bread used be just flour, water, salt and yeast.
 It is often so far from that now – is bulk processed bread causing many people problems with bloating and discomfort etc.?

 It is just one of many sad food trends, but the danger here is that people don’t find answers from their doctor.
 They have tests done, are not allergic or diagnosed with coeliac disease so in desperation they seek answers.
-Many try home food intolerance tests which are not scientifically proven, but they find relief and an improvment in their health on cutting out wheat.
+Many try home food intolerance tests which are not scientifically proven, but they find relief and an improvement in their health on cutting out wheat.
 Good for them.
 We shouldn’t moan on about how it’s ‘just an intolerance’ or that these people’s problems are not real.
 We are the lucky ones, the ones who know why we have a problem.
 Consider those who still feel unwell but don’t know why.
 We all know how hard it is to get answers through the NHS.
 Or GPs cannot and never will be experts in every possible medical condition.
-The problem here is that cutting out a major food group without proper advise about how to substitute that food in our diets is potentially very dangerous to health and wellbeing.
+The problem here is that cutting out a major food group without proper advice about how to substitute that food in our diets is potentially very dangerous to health and wellbeing.

 But he is NOT saying all ceoliacs should just eat some nice fresh sourdough and they’d be fine.
 He’s not saying that at all.